Shipeasy

 • No attribute matching. plan = pro cannot be expressed as an override; that's a rule.

-• The list is scoped per-gate.
+• The list is scoped per-flag.
 A user being on the always_on list for gate-a says nothing about gate-b.

 Dashboard JSON shape

-The override block is part of the gate's stored config:
+The override block is part of the feature flag's stored config:

 {